 In the fifth instalment of our Developer Marketing Guide, it’s time to look at marketing and engagement programs.
 Forming an important part of your developer marketing strategy, this segment will help you understand how these programs fit amongst your marketing mix.
-We’ll look at key components, such as rewards, recognition, contests and student engagement, so you can understand how to leverage these to create a thriving and engaged developer community.
+We’ll look at key components, such as rewards, recognition and contests, so you can understand how to leverage these to create a thriving and engaged developer community.

 Marketing and engagement programs are essential

 Ongoing engagement with the developer community

 A key component of any developer marketing strategy, rewards and recognition are up there with one of the most important.
 If you take a look at our peers over in the B2C or B2B marketing world, you should be able to easily identify marketing efforts that reward customers for their loyalty.
 In the UK one of the most well known and successful reward programs is the Tesco Clubcard – buy shopping, use your card, give all this data to Tesco and get vouchers for money off.
 It’s a pretty simple exchange, and it works.
 Of course for your developer marketing efforts, we are not suggesting you try and syphon developer data and give them vouchers to get money off products.
 The reward exchange is different, develop for us and get rewarded with recognition (badges, points, status), hardware, software, swag (t-shirts, stickers, power bars) and more.